Instagram: Stand-alone apps

 Instagram has developed and released three stand-alone apps with specialized functionality.
 In July 2014, it released Bolt, a messaging app where users click on a friend's profile photo to quickly send an image, with the content disappearing after being seen.
 It was followed by the release of Hyperlapse in August, an iOS-exclusive app that uses "clever algorithm processing" to create tracking shots and fast time-lapse videos.
 Microsoft launched a Hyperlapse app for Android and Windows in May 2015, but there has been no official Hyperlapse app from Instagram for either of these platforms to date.
 In October 2015, it released Boomerang, a video app that combines photos into short, one-second videos that play back-and-forth in a loop.

+In April 2026, Instagram launched a stand-alone app called Instants in select European markets, enabling users to share disappearing photos and short videos with close contacts.

 Third-party services

 The popularity of Instagram has led to a variety of third-party services designed to integrate with it, including services for creating content to post on the service and generating content from Instagram photos (including physical print-outs), analytics, and alternative clients for platforms with insufficient or no official support from Instagram (such as in the past, iPads).

 In November 2015, Instagram announced that effective June 1, 2016, it would end "feed" API access to its platform in order to "maintain control for the community and provide a clear roadmap for developers" and "set up a more sustainable environment built around authentic experiences on the platform", including those oriented towards content creation, publishers, and advertisers.
 Additionally, third-party clients have been prohibited from using the text strings "insta" or "gram" in their name.
 It was reported that these changes were primarily intended to discourage third-party clients replicating the entire Instagram experience (due to increasing monetization of the service), and security reasons (such as preventing abuse by automated click farms, and the hijacking of accounts).
 In the wake of the Cambridge Analytica scandal, Instagram began to impose further restrictions on its API in 2018.

 Third-party services can be used for unlimited browsing of public Instagram profiles without having to create an account, as well as for anonymous browsing of someone else's Stories.
 Stories are more authentic than typical photos posted as posts because users know that in 24 hours their Stories will disappear if they don't add them as highlighted (however users can check who saw their Story for 48 hours after it was published).
 For this reason, they are very valuable for market research.